bigsam40/bigsam40/README.md

 ### Hi, I'm Semyon 👋
 - 🌱 I’m currently learning Java, and have alredy made some success &#128526;
 - So far, on my github you can find the tasks that I solved, many of them can be quite interesting.
+- I mainly use the JavaRush resource for learning.
+Here are the links - for ru/ua comunity https://javarush.com/?jr_ref=3195320 and for en comunity https://codegym.cc/
 - Here is a link to my codewars account.
 Join us, let's do the exercises together - www.codewars.com/r/TTH6EQ
 - this is how far i got on codewars 	&#128071;
 <img src="https://www.codewars.com/users/bigsam40/badges/large">